 What are the choices for grafts in revision rhinoplasty?

 Dr. Pearlman prefers your own cartilage to foreign materials for grafts in revision rhinoplasty.
 Preferences include nasal septal cartilage, ear cartilage, and rib cartilage – in that order.
 The choice depends on how much cartilage you need, how strong, and what needs to be done to the nose.

 How soon after my primary can I have my revision?

 Noses heal for a full year following rhinoplasty.
-Therefore, I prefer to wait a year before revision rhinoplasty.
+Therefore, Dr. Pearlman prefers to wait a year before revision rhinoplasty.
 It’s important for all the swelling to go down and scar tissue to soften.
 Sometimes, when the issue is a nasal tip that is too full, this resolves by itself since it can actually take a year or more for all the swelling in the nasal tip to go down.